idiosyncretic/overwatch-aimbot-python/README.md

 - The enemies must be in **MAGENTA**, you can change that from settings > accessibility > blind colors and then set targets to magenta.
 - Overwatch's client must be in the fullscreen windowed fullscreen mode
-- Targets will only be targeted if they're within the defined `MAX_TARGET_DISTANCE` and the `Caps Lock` key is held down
+- Targets will only be targeted if they're within the defined `MAX_TARGET_DISTANCE` and the `Caps Lock` key is held down (you can change this if you want)

 If you happen to face any problem feel free to contact me on discord: Ramsey#0605